Divergence Results and Convergence of a Variance Reduced Version of ADAM: Literature Review

 \section{Literature Review}

-\textbf{Convergence of ADAM:} Reddi et al. \cite{reddi2019convergence} firstly pointed out the convergence issue of ADAM and proposed two convergent variants: (a) AMSGrad takes the historical maximum value of $v_t$ to keep the step size decreasing and (b) ADAMNC requires the hyper-parameters to satisfy specific conditions.
-Both of the approaches require that $\beta_1$ varies with time, which is inconsistent with practice.
-Fang and Klabjan \cite{fang2019convergence} gave a convergence proof for AMSGrad with constant $\beta_1$ and \cite{alacaoglu2020new} provided a tighter bound.
-Enlarging the mini-batch size is another direction. \cite{de2018convergence} and \cite{shi2020rmsprop} proved the convergence of ADAM for full batch gradients and \cite{zaheer2018adaptive} showed the convergence of ADAM as long as the batch size is of the same order as the maximum number of iterations, but one criticism is that such a setting for the batch size is very inefficient in practice since the calculation of a large batch gradient is expensive.
-Several works, such as \cite{guo2021novel, zou2019sufficient, wang2019sadam} proposed guidelines on setting hyper-parameters in order to obtain convergent results. \cite{guo2021novel} showed that as long as $\beta_1$ is close enough to 1, in particular, $1-\beta_{1, t}\propto{1/\sqrt{t}}$, ADAM establishes a convergent rate of $\OO(1/\sqrt{T})$.
-However, since \cite{reddi2019convergence} proposed the divergent example for any fixed $\beta_1$ and $\beta_2$ such that $\beta_1<\sqrt{\beta_2}$, there is no hope to extend the results of \cite{guo2021novel} to constant momentum parameters. \cite{zou2019sufficient} also provided a series of conditions under which ADAM could converge.
-Specifically, they require the quantity $\alpha_t/\sqrt{1-\beta_{2, t}}$ to be `almost' non-increasing. \cite{wang2019sadam} proposed to set the denominator hyper-parameter $\epsilon$ to be $1/t$, and showed the convergence of ADAM for strongly convex objectives.
-The aforementioned works focus on setting the hyper-parameters in ADAM.
+\textbf{Convergence of Adam:} \citep{reddi2019convergence} firstly pointed out the convergence issue of Adam and proposed two convergent variants: (a) AMSGrad takes the historical maximum value of $v_t$ to keep the step size decreasing and (b) AdamNC requires the hyper-parameters to satisfy specific conditions.
+Both of the approaches require that $\beta_1$ varies with time, which is inconsistent with practice. \citep{fang2019convergence} gave a convergence proof for AMSGrad with constant $\beta_1$ and \citep{alacaoglu2020new} provided a tighter bound.
+Enlarging the mini-batch size is another direction. \citep{de2018convergence} and \citep{shi2020rmsprop} proved the convergence of Adam for full batch gradients and \citep{zaheer2018adaptive} showed the convergence of Adam as long as the batch size is of the same order as the maximum number of iterations, but one criticism is that such a setting for the batch size is very inefficient in practice since the calculation of a large batch gradient is expensive.
+Several works, such as \citep{guo2021novel, zou2019sufficient, wang2019sadam} proposed guidelines on setting hyper-parameters in order to obtain convergent results. \citep{guo2021novel} showed that as long as $\beta_1$ is close enough to 1, in particular, $1-\beta_{1, t}\propto{1/\sqrt{t}}$, Adam establishes a convergent rate of $\OO(1/\sqrt{T})$.
+However, since \citep{reddi2019convergence} proposed the divergent example for any fixed $\beta_1$ and $\beta_2$ such that $\beta_1<\sqrt{\beta_2}$, the proof cannot hold for constant momentum parameters. \citep{zou2019sufficient} also provided a series of conditions under which Adam could converge.
+Specifically, they require the quantity $\alpha_t/\sqrt{1-\beta_{2, t}}$ to be `almost' non-increasing. \citep{wang2019sadam} proposed to set the denominator hyper-parameter $\epsilon$ to be $1/t$, and showed the convergence of Adam for strongly convex objectives.
+The aforementioned works focus on setting the hyper-parameters in Adam.
 On contrary, our work proposes a new algorithm that only requires basic and common conditions.
 We show a $\OO(T^{-p})$ convergence rate for $0<p<1$ where $p$ is dependent on hyper-parameters.